dvgica/arrivals/README.md

 ## Usage

-Arrivals functionality is provided via Akka HTTP `Route`s available in `AuthProxyDirectives`, `ProxyDirectives`, and `AggregatorDirectives`.
+Arrivals functionality is provided via Akka HTTP `Route`s available in `AuthProxyRoutes`, `ProxyRoutes`, and `AggregatorRoutes`.
 Other lower-level `Directive`s are also available.

 A basic example of using Arrivals is available in [arrivals-example](https://github.com/PagerDuty/arrivals/blob/master/arrivals-example/src/main/scala/com/pagerduty/arrivals/example/ExampleApp.scala).
 The example can be run by cloning this repository and running `sbt arrivalsExample/run`.
 Try the following URLs: